scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

 An developer goes through 2 phases while developing extension:

 - **Phase 1**: Initial Setup and Development
-  - This phase helps you create your own extension based on the instance created and update by `npx create-eth@latest`
+  - This phase helps you create your own extension based on the changes you make to instance created by `npx create-eth@latest`
 - **Phase 2**: Local Testing and Publishing
-  - This phase helps you try out your extension locally and see how it works when used by other developers before publishing to github
+  - This phase helps you to try out your extension locally and see how it works when used by other developers before publishing to github

 ### Phase 1: Initial Setup and Development